Supplying Assets to the Compound Protocol

 - Connect to the network via Infura API key (see above section Connecting to the Ethereum Network)

 Let’s import Web3.js, and initialize the Web3 object.
-It’s pointing to our localhost’s Ganache, which has 100 test ETH in each of the test wallets.
-We get the same 10 test wallet addresses every time we run Ganache CLI with the mnemonic in the above command (from the Connecting to the Ethereum Network section).
+It’s pointing to our localhost’s Hardhat node, which has 10000 test ETH in each of the test wallets.
+We get the same test wallet addresses every time we run a Hardhat node with the mnemonic environment variable (from the Connecting to the Ethereum Network section).

 If you are using a public network (Ropsten, Kovan, etc.), make sure your wallet has ETH, and that you have your wallet private key stored as an environment variable.
 Also, have your Infura API key ready if you are deploying to a public test net.

-Replace the HTTP provider URL in the Web3 declaration line with the appropriate network’s provider if you are not using the Ganache test environment.
+Replace the HTTP provider URL in the Web3 declaration line with the appropriate network’s provider if you are not using the Hardhat test environment.

 Next, we’ll add our wallet’s private key as a variable.
 It’s a best practice to access this as an environment variable.

 Next we’ll make some variables for the contract address and the contract ABI.
 The contract addresses are posted on this page: https://compound.finance/docs#networks.
-Remember to use the mainnet address if you are testing with Ganache CLI.
+Remember to use the mainnet address if you are testing with Hardhat locally.
 The ABI is the same regardless of the Ethereum network that we are using.

 The next section of code is where the magic happens.
 The first call in the main function supplies our ETH to the protocol by calling the mint function, which mints cETH.
 The cETH is transferred to our wallet address.